 Depreciation is calculated over the expected life of each asset.
-The "straight-line method" of calculation is used, except for vehicles, where the "reducing balance method" is used.
+The "straight-line method" of calculation is used.
 No depreciation charge is applied to land.
 Buildings and other assets are depreciated over the following periods:

-Other land and buildings:
+Other land and buildings: Up to 50 years

-Infrastructure Assets:
+Infrastructure Assets: Up to 35 years

-Vehicles, plant, and equipment:
+Vehicles, plant, and equipment: 3-10 years

-Surplus Assets

-Up to 50 years

-3-10 years

-Up to 50 years
+Surplus Assets Up to 50 years